Medicare and skilled nursing facility coverage — the 100-day reality

 A stroke survivor typically needs three to six months of rehabilitation to recover as much function as possible.
 Hip fracture recovery often takes longer.
 Serious illness recovery can take months.
 By day 100, your parent might be significantly better than at day three, but they might not be recovered enough to live independently.

-Many patients hit day 95 and are still in active rehabilitation.
-They're still making progress.
-They're still improving.
+Many patients hit day 95 and are still in active rehabilitation, still making progress, still improving.
 But the Medicare clock is running down.
 The conversation shifts from "How much will your parent improve?" to "What happens when Medicare stops paying?"

-Difference Between Skilled Care and Custodial Care Matters
+Skilled Care vs. Custodial Care: Why It Matters

 This distinction determines payment and stays consistent throughout the facility placement.